Audrey Hunt, author of "Anyone Can Sing," teaches us how to sharpen our ear-training skills.

-Ten Leading Causes of Vocal Strain
+Ten Leading Causes of Vocal Damage

 We are born to sing without flaws or defects.
 Our body houses all the tools that are used in singing.
 Various influences, such as habits we develop as we grow, cause us to develop certain faults.
-Most vocal strain is initiated by using poor vocal technique, but don't worry because I'm here to help you find your way to a healthy voice.
+Most vocal strain is initiated by using a poor vocal technique, but don't worry because I'm here to help you find your way to a healthy voice.

 The best way to avoid straining your voice is through prevention.
 The main factors that cause vocal strain are: